donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 The research administrator assigns at least one person in the role of collection manager.
 This role is described in the _DI RDM Protocol for Researchers_.

 The collection manager must be a _DCX employee_.
 Because a DCX employee must also be a RU/RUMCN employee, external collaborators cannot be a collection manager.
-This important in case of contract or collaborative research, even when the research question was put forward by the client or external collaborator.
+This important in case of contract or collaborative research, and it even holds when the research question was put forward by the client or external collaborator.
 However, that client/external collaborator is likely to have the collection contributor role.
 Collection contributors and viewers are added to the collection by the collection manager.

-### 7.1.4.
+#### 7.1.4.
 Revoking the Collection Manager Role

 When a user is no longer a DCX employee, he/she may no longer have the _collection manager_ role.
 The typical reason for this is the termination of that user's contract with the RU/RUMCN.
 He/she can remain a _contributor_ or _viewer_ if his/her involvement in the collection is continued.